Clayton-HuffAKADream/Clayton-HuffAKADream/README.md

-- 👋 Hi, I’m @Clayton-HuffAKADream or Elliot
+- 👋 Hi, I’m @Clayton-HuffAKADream but you can call me Elliot.
-- 👀 I’m interested in singing, and being a veterinary technician
+- 👀 I’m interested in singing and being a Veterinary Technician.
-- 🌱 I’m currently learning vet tech at parkway west
+- 🌱 I’m currently learning Vet Tech at Parkway West Career and Technology Center.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - Email me at ellioth.131313@gmail.com

 <!---